vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 I am Linh, currently I am a Computer Engineering student at HCMUT, VNU-HCM.

+Currently, I want to focus on my Thesis about Scheduling Quantum-Classical Computing.
+I am specially interested in Circuit Cutting, a part of this topic.
+How and why they can do that?

-At the moment, I am working as an Embedded Systems Intern at [Vierobot](https://www.linkedin.com/company/vierobot/), a startup company.
-I have a chance to learn from talented, professional colleagues.
+In the past, I worked as an Embedded Systems Intern at [Vierobot](https://www.linkedin.com/company/vierobot/), a startup company.
+I had a chance to learn from talented, professional colleagues.

 In the future, I want to become a researcher in Quantum Computing field.
 My current chosen niche topic is Scheduling Quantum-Classical Computing.
 Making the algorithm/computing neat, optimized and effective is always my dream *chef kiss*.
 In the future, maybe I will dig broader to related exciting fields, but I will focus on this topic first.